-Together, our team focuses on the three C's of weatherization: Cost, Comfort, and Conservation.
+Together, the Energy & Community branch focuses on the three C's of weatherization: Cost, Comfort, and Conservation.
 Whether you're interested in reducing utility costs, creating more comfortable living spaces, or conserving our natural resources, our weatherization services can help!
 Members of Green Iowa AmeriCorps undergo training and earn Building Analyst Professional certification from the Building Performance Institute (BPI).
 Armed with this training, our service teams assess a home's efficiency, evaluate problem areas, and seek potential solutions.

 After making the needed adjustments, the team will conduct a post-weatherization blower door test to calculate the effectiveness of the service.
 If requested, members can also inform the resident on energy and money saving strategies or refer them to their local utility provider for additional information.